All Episodes

 He never wavers from it.

-really helps other governments around the world understand just what our priorities are.
+And I think it really gives a direction to his advisors and really helps other governments around the world understand just what our priorities are.

-Yeah well I think America now is in a very different position.
+Yeah, well, I think America now is in a very different position.

-You know I don't understand one thing.
+You know, I don't understand one thing.

-But others see that the only way to deal with these the evil in your time is to confront it and defeat it.
+But others see that the only way to deal with these, the evil in your time is to confront it and defeat it.

-Is that is that your philosophy?
+Is that your philosophy?

-That's not more likely to lead to military hostilities, it's less likely because our adversaries know that uh they don't stand a chance.
+It's less likely because our adversaries know that they don't stand a chance.

 But it is a completely different worldview governing our foreign policy now.

-Uh the world needs your wisdom at this time, and very complicated, uh, very complicated things you guys are trying to do, and I wish you godspeed in in this approach so the world's a safer place.
+The world needs your wisdom at this time, and very complicated, very complicated things you guys are trying to do.

-Uh thank you for being with us.
+Thank you for being with us.

-Well, I appreciate it very much, and uh stay in touch now.
+Well, I appreciate it very much.

-All right, you bet, Ambassador.
+All right, you bet.

-800 nine four one Sean is our toll-free number.
+800-941 Sean is our toll-free number.

 You want to be a part of the program.

-Well, I think a lot of people were surprised, uh, Nicole, because there was an anticipation that she would have something to say.
+Well, I think a lot of people were surprised, Nicole, because there was an anticipation that she would have something to say.

-But Nicole, as you've been discussing, it does shine a light on the tone and the culture within this White House, within Washington right now, and within our politics more broadly, I think, Nicole.
+But, Nicole, as you've been discussing, it does shine a light on the tone and the culture within this White House, within Washington right now, and within our politics more broadly, I think, Nicole.

 I could not.